South Australian Chamber of Mines and Energy

 The South Australian Chamber of Mines and Energy (SACOME) is a not-for-profit, non-government organisation founded in 1979.
-It represents approximately 130 companies involved in resource extraction and supporting service industries in South Australia.
+It represents over 100 companies involved in mining, petroleum, energy and associated services in South Australia.

-The organisation has published a number of periodicals including the SA Mines and Energy journal, has been the subject of several feature articles in the resources sector magazine Australia's Paydirt, and released SACOME Priorities: State Election 2018 and 2024 Vision for the Resources Sector.
+Role and activities

-Advocacy
+SACOME’s core function is to represent and advocate for the interests of the resources and energy sector in South Australia, with a focus on economic growth, investment, and industry sustainability.